Grand Canyon, Travel, West

 World travelin’, sustainability guru, humanitarian, foster and adoptive mommin’, photographer, photobooth-er, educator, multiple hat wearing entrepreneur.
 This girl’s love language is hugs and her tank is filled by serving others.
 You can find her under a palm tree, on a mountain, renovating a vintage trailer/house or running through the sprinklers with her husband, two boys and three fur babies.

-We took off for the summer and headed west to conquer a massive family bucket list… and all alongside our Golden Doodle puppy.
-So many people have asked how we even began to plan a trip like this.
+I took off for the summer and headed west to conquer a massive family bucket list… and alongside my Golden Doodle puppy.
+So many people have asked how I even began to plan a trip like this.
 And let me tell you, it was so easy.
 A bit of organization and a bit of spontaneity and you’ve got yourself a lifetime of a bucket list all rolled into one summer.
-We planned a year in advance to take this trip because Philip (my wonderful man) hadn’t seen many things in our country.
-Really, he hadn’t left our state of Missouri and Kansas much other than to visit Egypt a few years ago during college.
-Yes a big step I know.
-But I couldn’t believe he hadn’t seen the mountains, or our coastlines, or even our bolders and deserts America had to offer.
-And a HUGE passion of mine is to stand amidst these place and truly experience what is out there.
+I planned a year in advance to take this trip.

-On this trip, we constantly reminded ourselves how lucky we were to have a faithful car to travel in, amazing national parks to rest our heads at night, a fun and respectful relationship to enjoy each other this ENTIRE trip (yes we didn’t have many disputes or rolling of the eyes with each other).
-It was a really satisfying feeling to know that we were conquering hundreds of our best national parks in the United States in one month, when people spend their whole life dreaming of visiting these breathtaking landscapes so delicately created by God alone!
+On this trip, I constantly reminded myself how lucky I was to have a faithful car to travel in, amazing national parks to rest my head at night, and more..
+It was a really satisfying feeling to know that I was conquering hundreds of the best national parks in the United States in one month, when people spend their whole life dreaming of visiting these breathtaking landscapes so delicately created by God alone!

 Marvel.
 Speechlessness.
 Stillness.
 Awe.
 Humbling.
 Grateful.